FAQ

 What property qualifies for donation?

-To qualify for conservation tax credits, the property must be donated in perpetuity for one of the uses listed below and must accepted in perpetuity for the qualifying use for which the property is donated.
+To qualify for conservation tax credits, the property must be donated in perpetuity for one of the uses listed below and must be accepted in perpetuity for the qualifying use for which the property is donated.

-Qualifying Purposes:
+Qualifying Uses:

 Forestland or farmland preservation